MelonChicken/oss_test_repo_TIY/README.md

 9. Check the status of your local repository
 10. Pull and merge your changes in your local repository
 11. Check your commit history again

+12. Do some stupid stuff and get troubled